GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: Conclusion

-This work outlines a path toward modular, collaborative workflows in which specialized teams develop subsystem models that are later integrated without retraining.
+This work outlines a path toward modular, collaborative workflows in which specialized teams develop subsystem models for later integration without retraining.
 Our approach is especially attractive when subsystem development costs can be amortized across multiple projects or when reusing proprietary or open-source third-party models.

 Some limitations remain.
 First, data-free training presumes differentiable simulators and constraint checkers, which may not be available in every domain.
 Differentiable surrogates can address this gap but reintroduce data-generation cost.
-Second, the suitability of our method with diffusion models for subsystems has yet to be explored.
+Second, the suitability of our method with diffusion and flow-matching models for subsystems has yet to be explored.
 Third, the work presented here is limited to single-objective optimization.
-For multi-objective optimization, specialized methods \cite{pymoo} are preferable to conflating competing objectives into a single weighted loss.
-Finally, results are limited to a single predefined \ac{UAV} parametrization.
-Achieving true diversity across \ac{UAV} concepts and extending our method to other engineering problems requires a generalizable geometry layer.
+For multi-objective optimization, specialized methods \cite{pymoo,regenwetterBikeBenchBicycleDesign2025,massoudiIntegratedApproachDesigning2024,zhangLibMOONGradientbasedMultiObjective2024} are preferable to conflating competing objectives into a single weighted loss.
+Fourth, extending the evaluation to problems with high-fidelity physics coupling would help clarify the method's applicability beyond the simplified benchmark presented in this work.
+Fifth, the current \ac{MLP}-based \ac{GLUE} architecture is not well suited to variable-length subsystem conditions and outputs.
+Autoregressive or graph-based \ac{GLUE} architectures may be better suited for problems with a varying number of components.
+Finally, results are limited to a single predefined parametrization.
+Extending to diverse design concepts and other engineering problems requires a generalizable geometry layer that can interface with differentiable models and simulators.